 - We will involve pupils in the evaluation and development of their Relationships Education in ways appropriate to their age.
-We will seek opportunities to discuss children's views about the content of their PSHE lessons. - We will engage the pupils in assessment activities to establish their development needs, for example 'Draw and Write' activities. - We will encourage pupils to ask questions as they arise by providing anonymous question boxes. - We will ask pupils to reflect on their learning and set goals for future learning.
+We will seek opportunities to discuss children's views about the content of their PSHE lessons. - We will encourage pupils to ask questions as they arise by providing anonymous question boxes. - · We will ask pupils to reflect on their learning and set goals for future learning.